ejconlon/looksee/README.md

-# lookahead
+# looksie

-parser with lookahead
+A simple text parser with decent errors